 Seek God’s help through the Scriptures, prayer and the assistance of a close friend or relative who can be more objective than you.

 We should take responsibility for our wrongs and apply the peace process to destroy the barrier and restore peace by confessing our failures to all directly affected, and repenting by changing the way we think and behave.Once you have dealt with your contribution to a conflict, you may approach others about theirs (Mt.
 7:5).

 If barriers to peace still exit, the next step is to consider whether they can be overlooked.
 Some conflicts are not worth fighting over and should be settled quickly.

-We should not make judgements on debateable matters (Rom.
+We should not make judgements on debatable matters (Rom.
 14:1).
-For instance, don’t criticise believers with different opinions to yours on non-essential matters.
+For instance, don’t criticize believers with different opinions to yours on non-essential matters.
 In this case it was whether to eat food offered to idols, or whether one day was more sacred than another.
-Our response to viewpoints that differ from ours must honour God, advance His kingdom and benefit others (1 Cor.
+Our response to viewpoints that differ from ours must honor God, advance His kingdom and benefit others (1 Cor.
 10:31-11:1).

 Also, you may be overly sensitive to the wrongs of others.
 Be careful not to exaggerate the height of the barrier!

 By overlooking minor offences we can imitate God’s great forgiveness (Eph.
 4:32; Col. 3:13): “The LORD is compassionate and gracious, slow to anger, abounding in love.
 He will not always accuse, nor will he harbor his anger forever; he does not treat us as our sins deserve or repay us according to our iniquities” (Ps.
 103:8-10).

 Some tests for assessing when a problem or a sin is too serious to overlook are (Ken Sande 1991, “The Peacemaker”, Baker Books):